 Important Considerations Before Buying

 Before purchasing, always check local fire regulations regarding wood-burning appliances in your area.
-Additionally, while durable, the stainless steel components will patina over time, changing color.
+While durable, the stainless steel components will patina over time, changing color.
 If you plan to store the unit outdoors, purchasing the Solo Stove Shelter (sold separately) is highly recommended to protect your investment from the elements and prolong its lifespan.
 Its weight (104 lbs) means that while it has wheels for mobility, it’s not designed for constant repositioning across uneven terrain.

 Maintenance and Care for Your Solo Stove Tower